Do you struggle to understand a topic? To make that worse, you can’t remember what you read either.

 What is the Feynman Technique?

-Feynman technique is a way of learning better which helps anyone like the below:
+Feynman technique is a way of learning better which helps anyone facing a situation similar to those mentioned below:

 - a student who has to study for an exam or certification